Azgrom/RustyShield/README.md

 ## Vision

-This project objective is to expand [Rust's core library](https://doc.rust-lang.org/stable/core/index.html) by providing a platform-agnostic set of cryptographic APIs while also complying to the proposed design patterns found in [libcore generic hashing support](https://doc.rust-lang.org/core/hash/index.html) primitive traits coupling.
+This project objective is to expand [*Rust's core library*](https://doc.rust-lang.org/stable/core/index.html) (libcore) by providing a platform-agnostic set of cryptographic APIs while also complying to the proposed design patterns found in [libcore generic hashing support](https://doc.rust-lang.org/core/hash/index.html) primitive traits coupling.

 ## How to use